-- Increase urban peak automobile occupancy rates by 10% by 2002 through expanded ride sharing efforts. - Increase peak hours occupancy rates for transit and other high-occupancy modes of transportation by 20% by 2002. - B(4).
+- Increase urban peak automobile occupancy rates by 10% by 2002 through expanded ride sharing efforts. - -- Increase peak hours occupancy rates for transit and other high-occupancy modes of transportation by 20% by 2002. - B(4).
 Prior to the first Final Plat, or Certificate of Occupancy if platting is not required, the developer shall dedicate right-of-way along its entire frontage to accommodate the future six laning of State Road 64.
-The Developer or its assignees shall be entitled to receive full transportation impact fee credit for the dedication as defined in Table 2.
-The construction of model homes and the sales center shall be exempt from this condition if the Developer\ does not have title to the property to be dedicated at the time a Final Plat or Certificate of Occupancy is issued for model homes or the sales center. - B(5).
-Prior to commencement of Phase II, the developer shall dedicate 120 feet of right-of-way and construct the Kay Road Extension as a two-lane thoroughfare roadway, including appropriate intersection improvements and associated retention, from its I-75 terminus to the eastern boundary of the project.
-This right-of-way width may be reduced to 84 feet if the developer can demonstrate sufficient width is available to accommodate the future 4-laning, including bicycle lanes and sidewalks on both sides of the Kay Road Extension.
-The Developer shall be entitled to receive transportation impact fee credits as defined in Table 2.
+(Completed) The Developer or its assignees shall be entitled to receive full transportation impact fee credit for the dedication as defined in Table 2.
+(Completed) The construction of model homes and the sales center shall be exempt from this condition if the Developer does not have title to the property to be dedicated at the time a Final Plat or Certificate of Occupancy is issued for model homes or the sales center.

+B(5).
+Prior to commencement of Phase II, the developer shall dedicate 100 feet of right-of-way and construct Port Harbour Parkway as a two-lane thoroughfare roadway, including sidewalks, bike lanes, appropriate intersection improvements and associated retention, from its I-75 terminus to the eastern boundary of the original 2,485 acre tract.
+(Completed)